Why Every Property Investor Needs A Team

 - Builder – Can make or break your development.
-See page 53 of Chapter 7A in the DIY Property Development Kit on ‘How to Choose the Right Builder’
+See the Development Masterclass inside the Ultimate Property Hub membership on ‘How to Choose the Right Builder’

 - Architect or building designer – It’s much easier to change the design before the concrete is poured!
 Don’t skimp on design… a good architect can add tens of thousands of dollars to the end sale value of each dwelling.

 - Quantity Surveyor – Often overlooked even though a good quantity surveyor can put cash in your pocket by providing quality depreciation schedules to your accountant.

 - Arborist – You won’t need one on every deal but a tree specialist comes in very handy when doing your due diligence on a site with vegetation that impedes your project.